ukparliament/ontologies/procedure/maps/meta/design-notes/index.md

 Procedure maps are not intended to be considered as being finished.

 Procedure cannot be completely described using a set of rules.
 How Parliament conducts business is decided by the Members of each House.
 Rules set out in statute may be changed.
-Procedure is necessarily open to adaptation and evolution.
+Procedure is necessarily open to adaptation.

 Where explicit changes to procedure are not made, Members may combine accepted parts of procedure in ways not previously described.

-There are occasions when one or both Houses make a mistake and do not follow procedure.
+There are occasions when one or both Houses do not follow procedure.
 For example, a House of Commons only instrument might be considered by the Joint Committee on Statutory Instruments because Lords Members of that committee are not told to leave when Commons only business is scheduled.
 Our procedure maps say that only instruments laid before both Houses are considered by the JCSI and this is procedurally true.
-Where procedure is accidentally not followed we do not update the procedure maps, which might lead to visualisations that at least appear to be broken.
+Where procedure is not followed we do not update the procedure maps, which might lead to visualisations that at least appear to be broken.

 ## Parsing work packages subject to a procedure